 Stress can play a huge part in how the heart and lungs function every day.
 Too much stress forces the heart to beat faster and results in the lungs producing more oxygen for the body.
 Find an activity/hobby that helps you unwind from a stressful day.
 When you feel relaxed, your body feels relaxed.

 If you have questions about improving heart and lung function, consult your doctor first.
-If you or a loved one is interested in stem cell therapy for lung disease, then contact us at the Lung Institute to learn more or call (800) 729-3065 today.
+If you or a loved one is interested in cellular therapy for lung disease, then contact us at the Lung Health Institute to learn more or call 888-745-6697 today.